Microsoft/azure-docs.cs-cz/articles/search/tutorial-csharp-orders.md

         }
     ```

-3. Potřebujeme dvě privátní metody pro uložení omezujících vlastností do dočasného úložiště a jejich obnovení z dočasného úložiště a naplnění modelu.
+3. Potřebujeme dvě soukromé metody pro uložení omezujících okolností do dočasného úložiště a jejich obnovení z dočasného úložiště a naplnění modelu.

     ```cs
         // Save the facet text to temporary storage, optionally saving the state of the check boxes.